Onset of Singularities in the Pattern of Fluctuational Paths of a Nonequilibrium System: Introduction

 Such picture of the structure of singularities is understood \cite{Mark and Marko}.
 The separate question of the mechanism by which they are formed has been studied for systems with a saddle point by Dykman, Millonas, and Smelyanskiy \cite{Mark and Marko} (see also \cite{Mark_chemistry}) and by Maier and Stein (for example in \cite{MS_focusing-caustics}, among others), and for systems with an unstable limit cycle in \cite{Limit Cycle}.
 Here we focus specifically on the question of threshold in a monostable system as it is driven away from equilibrium.
 We frame the study of singularities of optimal paths in the following context.
 Consider a generic system with a finite-dimensional phase space.
 Driving of a system from equilibrium will be characterized by a certain control parameter that serves as a quantitative measure of the deviation from equilibrium.
 Singularities will generically appear at some critical value of this control parameter.
 With this picture in mind, we formulate our main question as follows: what properties of the system determine whether this critical strength of the driving is finite or infinitesimal?
 The effect of the perturbation to first-order is computed along the unperturbed path, and it is given by a certain functional of the unperturbed path.
 Therefore, the answer to our main question depends on the form of the perturbation and on the properties of unperturbed paths.
 Focusing on the case of non-singular perturbations, we point out the qualitative difference between those unperturbed paths that reach infinity in an infinite or finite time, respectively giving rise to a zero versus a finite critical driving threshold at which singularities appear.

 In this paper we study how singularities in the pattern of optimal paths emerge in a particular system as it is driven away from thermal equilibrium - a nonlinear oscillator driven by periodic field and interacting with a thermal bath.
 The amplitude of the periodic driving field is a control parameter that serves as a quantitative measure of the deviation from equilibrium.
 The situation at zero field is straightforward and agrees with predictions of equilibrium statistical mechanics: the probability distribution in the phase space of the oscillator is predictably Boltzman and a most-likely fluctuation to any specified point of phase space is realized via a unique path.
-Moreover, these paths can be obtained from the noise-free paths by reversing the time of the non-Hamiltonian part of the dynamics.
+Moreover, these paths can be obtained from the noise-free paths via a time-reversal relationship.
 In contrast, the situation at finite driving is far less clear.
 We focus on the question of the driving threshold above which the singularities develop - is it finite or infinitesimal, and what properties of the system control it?